Edinburgh Park station

 Edinburgh Park railway station is a railway station in the west of Edinburgh, Scotland, serving the Edinburgh Park business park and the Hermiston Gait shopping centre.
 The new station building was designed by IDP Architects, and it opened on 4 December 2003.
 It is the first intermediate station between Haymarket and Linlithgow since 1951.
 Ticket barriers came into use on 25 March 2015.

 There are two platforms, linked by a covered footbridge, which is accessible by either stairs or a lift.
 There is also a pedestrian underpass just outside the station, accessible from both platforms.
 Tickets are available from one of the two ticket machines.

 Edinburgh Park station is on the edge of South Gyle, but should not be confused with South Gyle railway station which is 1 mi away.

 The railway through Edinburgh Park station was electrified (using overhead wires at 25 kV AC) in October 2010 as part of the Airdrie-Bathgate Rail Link project.

 Edinburgh Trams

 The Edinburgh Park tram stop (and the entire tram line) opened on 31 May 2014, the station then becoming a fully staffed rail/tram interchange.
 The tram stop is adjacent to the southern exit of the railway station.

 The first tram (under test and without passengers) called at the stop on 8 October 2013.

+Trams run across the city, heading West towards Edinburgh Airport via Gyle Centre, and East towards Newhaven, via the city centre, Leith and Ocean Terminal.